“Do you ever have any homeschool regrets?”

 In essence, homeschool conventions and conferences exist to help you learn the things you don’t even know you didn’t know about homeschooling.

-Additionally, our annual conference and curriculum fair allows you to talk with vendors and browse through products before you buy them.
+Additionally, our homeschool conference and curriculum fair allows you to talk with vendors and browse through products before you buy them.

 Homeschool Regret No. 4: Relax more in the earlier years.